 2 dead, 1 injured in domestic-violence shooting in Henderson

-The scene is contained, and a suspect is not outstanding, according to police spokesperson Katrina Farrell.
+A 42-year-old man and a 34-year-old woman are dead after a domestic violence-related shooting, Henderson police reported Sunday.

-A 42-year-old man and 36-year-old woman are dead after a domestic violence-related shooting, Henderson police reported Sunday.
+A 42-year-old man and a 34-year-old woman are dead after a domestic violence-related shooting, Henderson police reported Sunday.

 Police were called at 2:35 a.m. to the 3000 block of West Warm Springs Road, where “banging and yelling” could be heard in the background by the call taker, police said in a news release.

-The preliminary investigation indicates the subjects were involved in a domestic relationship where an argument ensued between parties just prior to gunshots being fired, the release said.
+The preliminary investigation indicates the pair began arguing just before gunshots were fired, the release said.

-A 36-year-old man suffering gunshot wounds was transported to an area hospital with non life-threatening injuries.
+Another 36-year-old man suffering gunshot wounds was transported to a hospital with nonlife-threatening injuries.

 Contact Tony Garcia at tgarcia@reviewjournal.com or 702-383-0307.
 Follow @TonyGLVNews on Twitter.

-Note: A previous version of this story had the wrong age of the woman who died.